Bijak

 The numbers, after the dust settled.

-Across three marketplace surfaces, all live in production.
+Across three agriculture marketplace apps serving buyers, suppliers, brokers, and farmers — all live in production.

 What changed, measured.